Monday, September 25, 2017

-J. Henri Vallee (left) with his son, Daniel Vallee relaxing inside their
+J. Henry Vallee (left) with his son, Daniel Vallee, relaxing

 This blog post is a tribute to Daniel A. Vallee.

-Early sightings of the Narcissus were at the Vallee's summer camp as it was seen from the Androscoggin & Kennebec Railway in the late 1930s or so.
+Early sightings of the Narcissus were at the Vallee's summer camp, as it was seen from the Androscoggin & Kennebec Railway in the late 1930s.

-Screenshot of the Narcissus as seen in Sabattus, Maine during a fan trip.
+Screenshot of the Narcissus as seen in Sabattus, Maine, during

-Click Here for the short clip from a fan trip in the 1930s or early 40s that happens to pass by the Narcissus in Sabattus, Maine when it was a summer camp.
+Click here for the short clip from a fan trip in the 1930s or early 40s.
+They happened to pass by the Narcissus in Sabattus, Maine, when it was a summer camp.
 The footage is from the O. R. Cummings Collection at Northeast Historic Film (P.O.
 Box 900, 85 Main Street, Bucksport, Maine 04416) and is used here with permission from NHF.

-I first met Dan and Rose Vallee, in mid-afternoon on Friday, July 31, 2015, as I was setting up for the first Teddy Roosevelt Days weekend event to benefit the Narcissus Project.
+I first met Dan and Rose Vallee in mid-afternoon on Friday, July 31, 2015, as I was setting up for the first Teddy Roosevelt Days weekend event benefiting the Narcissus Project.
 They made the trek from the Monmouth, Maine area to the Seashore Trolley Museum in Kennebunkport.
-Earlier in the week, Dan had seen a newspaper story about the 1912 Portland-Lewiston Interurban, No. 14, Narcissus entering the Museum's, Town House Restoration Shop.
+Earlier in the week, Dan had seen a newspaper story about the 1912 Portland-Lewiston Interurban, No. 14, Narcissus, entering the Museum's Townhouse Restoration Shop.
 The sole surviving piece of rolling stock of Maine's most famous interurban system was beginning the long process of a full restoration to operating condition.
 Dan was inspired to call the Museum.
 Upon his call being answered, Dan's first statement to the staff member was, "I want to visit my old bedroom!"
 The befuddled staff member asked the caller to clarify his request.
 Dan went on to explain that he had grown up living in the Narcissus.
 The Narcissus had been the Vallee family's summer camp at Sabbatus Lake.
 Dan's father, J. Henri Vallee, had made a trade with the Trolley Museum for the Narcissus back in the late 60s.
 And so later that week, Rose and Dan headed down to see Dan's old bedroom.

 Dan and Rose arrived at the Museum after lunch on that Friday.
 They met Donald Curry and Randy Leclair and were given a tour of the Narcissus.
 Dan explained the layout of the living arrangements from when he and his brother, Andre, and their parents, J. Henri and Emercienne "Marie".
-Dan's father had purchased the "body" of the Narcissus for $100 in the mid to late 1930s.
-Dan was born on September 25, 1941, so, he spent the first eighteen summers of his life living in the Narcissus.
-When Dan was eight or nine, the family actually lived in the Narcissus year-round for a couple years.
+Dan's father had purchased the "body" of the Narcissus for $100 in the 1930s.
+Dan was born on September 25, 1941.
+He spent the first eighteen summers of his life living in the Narcissus.
+When Dan was eight or nine, the family actually lived in the Narcissus year-round for a couple of years.
 Dan took the time to explain where he and his brother slept.
 Where his parents slept.
 The placement of the buck stove.
-He pointed out two "imprints" of where hinges were on the exterior of the number one end.
-The hinges held a wooden "window" that his mother would open up to sell hot dogs and coffee to summer folks who were visiting the lake.
+He pointed out two "imprints" where hinges were on the exterior of the number-one end.
+The hinges held a wooden "window" that his mother would open to sell hot dogs and coffee to summer folks who were visiting the lake.

-The placement of the hinges is clearly evident on the left side on the number
+The placement of the hinges is clearly evident on the left side, the number

 one end of the Narcissus, just over the first window opening of the smoking